spear-sim/spear/docs/building_spearsim.md

 ```
 cpp/unreal_projects/SpearSim/Standalone-Development/MacNoEditor/SpearSim.app
 ```

-### Helpful command-line options

-- You can replace `-build` with `-skipbuild`, `-cook` with `-skipcook`, and `-stage -package -archive` with `-skipstage -skippackage -skiparchive`.
-After doing a complete `-build -cook -stage -package -archive`, you only need to `-cook` if you have edited the `.uproject` in the Unreal Editor, and you only need to `-stage -package -archive` if you want to update the standalone executable in `-archivedirectory`
-- If you specify `-skipcook`, you can also specify `-nocompileeditor`, which saves time by not building a special executable that is only required when cooking.
-- If you specify `-skipstage -skippackage -skiparchive`, you don't need to specify `-archivedirectory`.
-- You can replace `Development` with `Shipping` to build a more optimized executable.
-- You can specify `-clean` to do a clean build.
-- You can specify `-verbose`, `-UbtArgs="-verbose"`, and `-UbtArgs="-VeryVerbose"` to see additional build details (e.g., the exact command-line arguments that Unreal uses when invoking the underlying compiler).

-### Notes when building on Windows

 If you're running on Windows, you need to use the executable that is built at the following path.